swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

   /// starting at the lowest memory address. case littleEndian

-  /// The native byte order of the runtime target. static var native: Self { get }
+  /// The native byte ordering for the runtime target. static var native: Self { get }
 }
 ```